 - Sec.
-79. NRS 116.31175 is hereby amended to read as follows: - 116.31175 1.
-Except as otherwise provided in this subsection, the executive board of an association shall, upon the written request of a unit's owner, make available the books, records and other papers of the association for review during the regular working hours of the association [.], including, without limitation, all records filed with a court relating to a civil or criminal action to which the association is a party.
+79. NRS 116.31175 is hereby amended to read as follows: - 44 116.31175 1.
+Except as otherwise provided in this subsection, the executive board of an association shall, upon the written request of a unit's owner, make available the books, records and other papers of the association for review during the regular working hours of the association [.], including, without limitation, all contracts to which the association is a party and all records filed with a court relating to a civil or criminal action to which the association is a party.
 The provisions of this subsection do not apply to: